-NY AG probes if President Trump inflated assets for loans
+NY AG probes if Trump pumped up value of estate, assets

 Attorney General Letitia James filed a petition in state trial court in New York City naming the Trump Organization, an umbrella group for the Republican president’s holdings, as a respondent along with other business entities.
 The filing also named Eric Trump and Seven Springs, a New York estate owned by the Trump family.

+The attorney general said Eric Trump, president of Seven Springs and vice president of the organization, should be compelled to testify.

-The attorney general’s office is investigating whether the Trump Organization and the president improperly inflated the value of assets to secure loans and obtain economic and tax benefits.
+The investigation centers on whether the Trump Organization and the president improperly inflated the value of assets to secure loans and obtain economic and tax benefits.
 Investigators are looking into whether the Trump Organization and its agents improperly inflated the value of the Seven Springs north of the city.

 In the court filings, the attorney general’s office wrote that “information regarding the valuation of Seven Springs is significant” to the office’s investigation.